Lori Berenson: Early life and education

 Berenson was born and raised in New York City to Rhoda and Mark Berenson, both college professors.
 After graduating from LaGuardia High School of Music and Art, she enrolled at Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, in the fall of 1987.
 On her web site, she states that she volunteered for soup kitchens and blood banks and also worked as a mother's helper in the Hamptons as a teenager.
 While an undergraduate at MIT, she volunteered with the Committee in Solidarity with the People of El Salvador (CISPES).
 She dropped out of MIT in 1988 as a sophomore majoring in archeology and anthropology and continued to volunteer for CISPES.
-Later, she went to El Salvador and became secretary and translator for Leonel González, a leader of the Farabundo Martí National Liberation Front (FMLN), during negotiations that achieved peace in 1992.
+Later, she went to El Salvador and became secretary and interpreter for Leonel González, a leader of the Farabundo Martí National Liberation Front (FMLN), during negotiations that achieved peace in 1992.
 FMLN was at that time an umbrella organization associated with various leftist guerrilla organizations and the Salvadoran Communist Party and working to overthrow the Salvadoran military dictatorship.
 FMLN transitioned during the peace process in order to become a legal political party.
-González (aka Salvador Sánchez Cerén) was the President of El Salvador.
+González (aka Salvador Sánchez Cerén) would become the President of El Salvador in 2014.

 Activities in Peru and arrest

 In Peru, Berenson met members of the Túpac Amaru Revolutionary Movement (MRTA), a group accused of committing terrorist attacks in Peru including kidnapping, bank robberies, extortion, hostage taking, and assassinations.
 Berenson initially denied knowing that they were MRTA members.
 After acknowledging that her associates were members she maintained that she did not know the group was planning to conduct an attack on Peru’s Congress or planning any other act of violence.

 Berenson obtained press credentials for herself and her photographer to the Congress of Peru to interview some of its members and attend sessions where she took notes and sketched a seating plan.
 Afterwards, the media reported these to be "false journalist credentials".
-Berenson and those who supported her contended that she was on assignment from two U.S. publications, Modern Times and Third World Viewpoint, to work as a free-lance journalist writing articles about the effects of poverty on women in Perú.
+Berenson and those who supported her contended that she was on assignment from two U.S. publications, Modern Times and Third World Viewpoint, to work as a freelance journalist writing articles about the effects of poverty on women in Perú.
 Her photographer, Nancy Gilvonio, was actually the wife of Néstor Cerpa, the MRTA second-in-command — although Berenson maintained she was unaware of this connection, saying that she knew her only as a Bolivian photographer.
 Berenson had entered the main Congress building with Gilvonio several times during 1995 to interview members of Congress.
 Gilvonio was alleged to have provided the information she collected to the MRTA including detailed information on the floor plans of Congress, its security and members.
 The alleged plan was for the MRTA to invade the Congress building, kidnap the legislators, and exchange the hostages for MRTA prisoners.

 On November 30, 1995, Berenson and Gilvonio were arrested on a public bus in downtown Lima.
 Berenson was accused of being a leader of the MRTA, which had been officially classified as a terrorist group by the government.